 And as Duncan moves through his senior year with the Tragedy Paper hanging over his head and simultaneously learns more details about what exactly happened with Tim and Vanessa, he can’t help but start to draw parallels.

-I loved the way this book set you up so you watch Tim moving steadily toward whatever it was that happened, and Duncan looking back at the events of the previous year, on the one hand trying to not think about it, but also unable to quit hearing more about Tim’s months at Irving.
+I loved the way The Tragedy Paper is set you up so you watch Tim moving steadily toward whatever it was that happened, and Duncan looking back at the events of the previous year, on the one hand trying to not think about it, but also unable to quit hearing more about Tim’s months at Irving.

 It’s not a perfect book – there’s a portion of the book about a quarter from the end that drags for a while.
 Everything has been set up, but there’s a little bit of delay before the climax.
 This part, I could have done without.